-Until August 8, 2018, The Business Platinum® Card from American Express OPEN has a 100,000-point bonus after meeting tiered minimum spending requirements!
+Until August 8, 2018, The Business Platinum® Card from American Express OPEN has up to a 100,000-point bonus after meeting tiered minimum spending requirements!
 This card is great for small business owners who value perks like lounge access and elite status with hotels & rental car companies.

 And I’ll show you how you can turn the AMEX points you earn with this card into $1,800+ in airfare using AMEX Pay With Points!

 - 50,000 AMEX Membership Rewards points after you spend $10,000 on qualifying purchases in the first 3 months of account opening.

 - 50,000 AMEX Membership Rewards points after you spend an additional $15,000 on qualifying purchases within the same time frame

 So after meeting the minimum spending, you’ll have 125,000 AMEX Membership Rewards points (100,000 bonus points + 25,000 points from the minimum spending).
 But if you won’t be able to spend enough to earn the intro bonus, you’re better off collecting AMEX Membership Rewards points with a different American Express credit card.

 Here are 9 ways you can make the most out of 125,000 AMEX Membership Rewards points!

 You can transfer AMEX Membership Rewards points directly to 16 different airlines and 3 hotel chains.
 So they will give you the flexibility you need to fulfill almost any travel goal!